List of RAL colours: Overview

 The visual samples displayed on the screen are not binding because brightness and contrast may vary from screen to screen – and neither are the colours on a printout from a printer.
 For binding colour samples, always obtain an official RAL Colour fan deck.

 RAL Effect

 RAL Design System+

 In the RAL Design System Plus, there are groups of colours every 10° of hue and additionally at 75°, 85° and 95°.
-Possible lightness values are 15% through 90% in steps of 5% for monochromatic shades of gray (i.e. C = 0%) and 20% through 90% in steps of 10% and additionally 85% and 93%.
+Possible lightness values are 15% through 90% in steps of 5% for monochromatic shades of grey (i.e. C = 0%) and 20% through 90% in steps of 10% and additionally 85% and 93%.
 Chroma values are also mostly confined to steps of 10% or 5%, but with some exceptions, and the maximum value varies.